 I don’t blame you for leaving early.
 Switching topics a bit, index investing using low-cost Exchange Traded Funds (ETFs) seems to be a sensible way to invest.
 What’s your take on that?

 I completely agree with that premise.
 During the last several years I’ve sold off almost all of my mutual funds and have switched the money to ETFs.
 I still hold two mutual funds with low MERs that I consider to be worth keeping.
 All new money goes into ETFs.

 What are your current income streams in retirement?

 My company pension, Canada Pension Plan (CPP), and my wife’s Old Age Security (OAS) provide enough cash to live on.
 I’m delaying my OAS till age 70 while I reduce the size of my RRIF.
 If I were to take OAS now, I would have to pay back about 2/3 of it and my calculations show that delaying OAS will pay off if I live to at least an average age.
 The investment income is mostly dividends, so with the gross up my income is way over the OAS claw back threshold.
 My investment income is just reinvested, because we don’t really want anything we don’t already have.
 I suppose that living a frugal lifestyle for 45 years just becomes a way of life and remains the same in retirement.
 My children and grandchildren will enjoy a large inheritance someday.

-You might already know from my site I’m a hybrid investor: and for extra diversification.
+You might already know from my site I’m a hybrid investor.
 What are your thoughts on my game plan?

 It’s a good plan.
 I have a similar breakdown in my accounts.
 I own both common and preferred shares as well as ETFs.
 There’s zero MER when you own shares directly, but ETFs give you an inexpensive way to diversify outside Canada.